beskay/gas-guide/OPTIMIZATIONS.md

 }
 ```

-It's important to note that declaring a function as payable should only be done when the function actually needs to receive Ether payments.
-Otherwise, it is recommended to keep the function as non-payable to ensure proper handling of Ether transactions and avoid unintended behaviors.
+It's important to note that declaring a function as payable can be a security risk.
+Make sure you don't break the functionality of your contract.

 ### forge commands